airbytehq/airbyte/docs/integrations/sources/yandex-metrica.md

 1. [Create a Yandex Metrica account](https://metrica.yandex.com/) if you don't already have one.
 2. Head to [Management page](https://metrica.yandex.com/list) and add new tag or choose an existing one.
-3. At the top of the dasboard you will see 8 digit number to the right of your website name.
+3. At the top of the dashboard you will see 8 digit number to the right of your website name.
 This is your **Counter ID**.
 4. Create a new app or choose an existing one from [My apps page](https://oauth.yandex.com/).
    - Which platform is the app required for?: **Web services**
    - Callback URL: https://oauth.yandex.com/verification_code